PPLS studio guide

 Go to the booking webpage to check availability.
 Select the time you want to record by clicking the relevant slot on the timetable and then filling in the online request form.
 Your booking will be pending until either Jamie or one of the other members of the professional services staff confirm it.
 Once your booking is confirmed you will receive an email notification.

-- The studio consists of two rooms; a recording booth where the speaker will be recorded, and a control room where all equipment and computers are.
+The studio consists of two rooms; a recording booth where the speaker will be recorded, and a control room where the equipment and computer are.
 You will engineer the recording from the control room.

 Make sure the subject is aware that any noise they make will be picked up in your recording.
 Sit them comfortably in the recording booth and ask them not to move around or fidget while recording.
 They must keep any paper scripts still while speaking, otherwise you will be stuck will rustling paper noises over your recording.
-Maybe pop the script on the music stand in the booth to keep it out of their hands entirely.
+Consider using the music stand in the booth to keep it out of their hands entirely.
 Using card or a phone/tablet can also reduce handling noises.

 The microphone should be positioned 1-2 metres away from the subject and pointed toward their face.
 The subject should remove their face mask when recording.
-Untrained subjects tend to relax and drift away from the microphone, and many subjects will also begin their speech with energy and volume but then fade over the course of the recording.
-Ask your subject to maintain their volume and distance from the microphone.
-In practice, it is unreasonable to expect flawless delivery from your subject while they also concentrate on the words you have provided, which is why the Recording Levels sections below is important.
+Untrained subjects tend begin their speech with energy and volume but then fade over the course of the recording.
+Ask your subject to maintain a consistent volume and delivery.
+In practice, it is unreasonable to expect flawless delivery from your subject while they also concentrate on the words you have provided, which is why the Recording Levels section below is important.

-Have some water present for your subject; a dry throat doesn’t come across well in a recording.
+Your subject should bring along some water; a dry throat doesn’t come across well in a recording.
 A capped bottle or flask is preferable to avoid spillages.
 Spilled water makes expensive studio electronics sad.
 Remember to take your empty bottles and cups with you when you are finished in the studio.
-Mouldy coffee cups make Jamie sad.

 It is essential that all human subjects in any research give voluntary and informed consent to their participation in the research.
 It is your responsibility as the researcher to obtain this consent and to ensure that the consent is valid.
 The subject must be made aware of the nature, purpose and duration of the research, the method by which the research is to be conducted, and any risks or benefits which may come from participation in the research.
 This information must be provided by the researcher as part of an informed consent form.
 Subjects must also agree to how the data will eventually be used.